ds300/derivablejs/README.md

 - Alan Dipert and Micha Niskin, creators of Javelin (and Boot!).
 [Their talk on Javelin](http://www.infoq.com/presentations/ClojureScript-Javelin) was the first exposure I had to these ideas.
 - Michael Thompson for the [re-frame README](https://github.com/Day8/re-frame) which was an awesome resource and gave me enough enthusiasm for the idea to hunker down and do it.
-- David Weir and Jeremy Reffin, current mentors/employers for keeping me around despite my doing stuff like this.
+- David Weir and Jeremy Reffin, ex-PhD supervisor and , for their invaluable mentorship and letting me play at academia.
 - Rich Hickey and the Clojure community for being a constant source of ideas and for making programming even more fun.
+- Evan Czaplicki, another tireless progenitor of enthusiasm for these concepts who also gives [really good talk](https://www.youtube.com/watch?v=Agu6jipKfYw).

 ## Hire Me